Azam Ali, An Ahmadi Moslem

 Father was a Senior Civil Judge when he visited the Justice Kiyani and took me with him.
 The policeman at Judge’s residence took Father’s name in.
 The Judge called us in right away.
 He welcomed us where he sat — in the front garden.
 It was the first time I ever saw a High Court Judge.
 He was pulling weeds out of his flowerbed, dressed in a shabby lion-cloth that barely covered the lower half of his body down to knees like the millions of Gandhi’s photos.

 Father introduced me as his college-bound son.
 The Judge asked me what I planned for my life career.
 On learning of my interest in law, the highly respected Justice Kiyani in his well-known cryptic humor remarked something like: “Then all your life you will be pulling weeds out from the overgrown fields of law as you see me do.”
-He explained that joining Service meant spending lifetime in looking at case files, picking on faults to improve others’ lives, and uprooting bad things like the weeds he was pulling out.
+He explained that joining Service meant spending a lifetime in looking at case files, picking on faults to improve others’ lives, and uprooting bad things like the weeds he was pulling out.

 The Justice never knew how right he was because I was admitted to the bar in 1957 after his retirement.
 I never joined the Service.
 And whether like those in judicial Service or not, a lawyer’s job is to perpetually pinpoint issues / weeds in the overgrown thicket of messy facts in cases that reach courts, and forever keep pulling them out and settling them one by one.